8 Array Formulas

 =AVERAGE(IF(B2:B9="m",C2:C9))

-.Now create a formula for cell C12 by adjusting the formula for the female students.
+.Create a formula for cell C12 by adjusting the formula for female students.

 Formula C12: =AVERAGE(IF(B2:B9="f",C2:C9))